preparing canvas for acrylic pour

 Now that you have all of your supplies, it’s time to start!

-The Importance of Primer in Acrylic Pouring
+6. Why Artists Use Primer in Acrylic Pouring

 As we mentioned earlier, applying gesso or primer provides a smooth surface for the paint to adhere to and also gives the painting a nice white base.